• Home

 Patience and perseverance

 Gardening takes patience and perseverance.
 Plants don’t grow overnight, and it can take weeks or even months to see the results of your hard work.
-Pretend play about gardening can help children develop these important qualities by teaching them to care for their imaginary plants and stick with their pretend gardening projects over time.
+Pretend play gardening can help children develop these important qualities by teaching them to care for their imaginary plants and stick with their pretend gardening projects over time.

 Environmental awareness